 For instance, in the southeastern states, dissolved oxygen levels below dams often get so low that aquatic life is severely affected.
 USACE is working to improve dissolved oxygen levels at these facilities by using aerating turbines and injecting oxygen directly into the streamflow.

-In recent years the public has come to realize that we need a balance between improving our immediate daily environment and in preserving the natural environment around us.
+Over time the public has come to realize that we need a balance between improving our immediate daily environment and in preserving the natural environment around us.
 The USACE response is a concerted effort to mitigate dam and reservoir impacts to make the operation of these projects more compatible with the environment.
 USACE is constantly striving to strike the appropriate balance between the nation's need for a clean, inexpensive, efficient power source and environmental concerns.